Torq07/CaesarDecoder/README.md

 * Ruby-on-Rails framework for server part
 * Bootstrap + JS for client

-Task is  made without Unit and functionl tests.
+Task is  made without Unit and functional tests.

-Fully worked version you can find on [Heroku](https://cesar-testing.herokuapp.com)
+Fully working version you can find on [Heroku](https://cesar-testing.herokuapp.com)

-(*) For correct shift detection text must contain more than 400 symbols
+(*) For correct shift detection, text must contain more than 400 symbols

 * Ruby version: 2.2.1
 * Rails version: 4.2.5